Against Inflammation

 Studies on Animal Models

-Numerous studies on animal models have confirmed the anti-inflammatory effects of olive oil.
-For example, a recent study demonstrated that a diet enriched with extra virgin olive oil modulated the inflammation associated with dextran sulfate sodium (DSS)-induced colitis in rats, reducing COX-2 and IL-17 levels and attenuating inflammatory damage in the colon (Nature).
+Numerous studies in animal models have confirmed the anti-inflammatory effects of olive oil.
+For example, a recent study showed that a diet enriched with extra virgin olive oil modulated the inflammation associated with dextran sodium sulfate (DSS)-induced colitis in rats, reducing COX-2 and IL-17 levels and attenuating inflammatory damage in the colon (Nature).

 Clinical Studies on Humans

 Clinical evidence in humans is still limited, but promising.
-A randomized, controlled trial showed that regular intake of extra virgin olive oil reduced the levels of inflammatory markers such as C-reactive protein (CRP), interleukin-6 (IL-6) and TNF-α in patients with stable cardiovascular diseases (Nature).
+A randomized, controlled trial showed that regular intake of extra virgin olive oil reduced levels of inflammatory markers such as C-reactive protein (CRP), interleukin-6 (IL-6), and TNF-α in patients with stable cardiovascular disease (Nature).
 Another study showed that extra virgin olive oil improved symptoms and reduced inflammation in patients with ulcerative colitis (NCBI).

 Effects on Cardiovascular Health

 Olive oil is a key component of the Mediterranean diet, which has been associated with a reduced risk of cardiovascular disease.
-Clinical studies have shown that olive oil can improve endothelial function, reduce vascular inflammation and lower LDL cholesterol levels, thus contributing to the prevention of heart disease (PubMed).
+Clinical studies have shown that olive oil can improve endothelial function, reduce vascular inflammation, and lower LDL cholesterol levels, thus helping to prevent heart disease (PubMed).

 Dosage and Consumption